pbadhe/University-Recommendation-System/README.md

 Refer to the code and documentation provided in the repository for detailed instructions on training the model.

+# Evaluation
+To evaluate the performance of the recommendation model, compare the generated recommendations against actual student choices and feedback.
+Measure the accuracy of the recommendations and gather feedback from users to assess the system's effectiveness.

+Additionally, you can employ evaluation techniques such as cross-validation or holdout evaluation to estimate the model's performance on unseen data and detect potential overfitting.
+Continuous evaluation and feedback from users will help improve the recommendation system over time.

 Link : http://pbadhe.pythonanywhere.com/